 Web content filtering enables organizations to control the websites and content that employees or other end users (like students) can access on their managed Android devices.
 By filtering out potentially harmful or non-business-related content, companies and educational institutes can enhance productivity and protect their network from security threats.

-Android device management helps businesses maintain compliance with industry regulations and internal policies.
+Mobile device management for Android helps businesses maintain compliance with industry regulations and internal policies.
 IT administrators can monitor device compliance through automated workflows, ensuring that devices adhere to security standards, software updates, and other relevant requirements.
 Automated workflows also save the time consumed in performing repetitive IT tasks.

 Google Play Protect API